Yandex Cloud

 4. In the Name field, enter for-serverless-shortener.

-5. Copy and paste the following code into the Specification section:
+5. Copy and paste the following code under Specification:

 Specification